 20%: Exam 2 will include as the major part a report assigned as both written paper and class presentation.
-Due date and more details TBA.
+Due date will probably be Tuesday, June 7, though more details will be announced.

 20% Homework assignments.
 Homework is assigned during each class and posted at the Canvas web site.
-Your homework will be turned in ONLY at the end of every two chapters.
+Your homework will be turned in on Canvas ONLY at the end of every two chapters.
 Homework is graded for completion, not correctness.
 NO LATE HOMEWORK ACCEPTED.
 You may miss one homework assignment and still receive full credit.

-20% Final Exam: mandatory, comprehensive, given on Thur., June 24, 6:15-8:15 PM.
-There will be no makeups or early exams, but I have not yet determined exactly how the exam will be administered.
-A portion of the exam will be an individual online oral exam in which each student works several problems and shows work.
+20% Final Exam: mandatory, comprehensive, given on Thu., June 23, 4:00 -6:00 PM.
+There will be no makeups or early exams.
 The final exam score may be used to replace the first exam score, if and only if the final exam is higher and would raise the grade.
-Oral exam time schedule TBA.